-As you approach the lake via this route, you will be able to observe some lingering effects of the landslide and massive earthquake that struck the region and resulted in the formation of the lake.
+As you approach the lake via this route, you will be able to observe some lingering effects of the landslide and massive earthquake that struck the region and resulted in the lake’s formation.
 The impacts of the earthquake are most noticeable as you travel from Ennis to West Yellowstone.

 14. Salmon Lake

-This is the perfect location to participate in leisurely water activities like boating, fishing, and swimming.
+This location is perfect for leisurely water activities like boating, fishing, and swimming.
 It’s also a great place to encounter some wildlife.

-As this lake is located within Salmon Lake State Park, a designated state park area, you will find plenty of things to do.
+This lake is located within Salmon Lake State Park, a designated state park area, so you will find plenty of things to do.
 For instance, the area boasts a campground, day-use amenities, and a boat launch immediately adjacent to the lake.
 The park also provides water, restrooms, picnic shelters, and many other facilities.

 In the warmer months of June through early August, you can participate in ranger programs during the week and weekend in the park’s amphitheater.
 Salmon Lake State Park is conveniently located on Highway 83, making the area easy to access.
 If you need the exact location, the lake is between Highways 83 and 200, roughly 7 miles north of the Clearwater Junction.